 Saying goodbye to a best friend, with hands.

-I have to confess this is a bit of an exercise…in fact, I remember thinking writing it up just like this not long after my last day but couldn’t get up the brain wattage to actually attempt it.
-I am fascinated by hands.,…have been ever since I saw the old Albrecht Dürer woodcut of a pair.
+I have to confess this is a bit of an exercise…in fact, I remember thinking writing it up just like this not long after that last day but couldn’t get up the brain wattage to actually attempt it.
+I am fascinated by hands.,…have been ever since I saw the famous old Albrecht Dürer woodcut of a pair of hands.
 They have to be the hardest thing to describe.
-Not still, or grasping, not working as one unit…but the fingers moving individually as they do.
-That is five independent controlled appendages–personalities, almost–on each hand, plus the hand itself, and the wrist, and describing them in writing is virtually impossible, as you have to tell all five finger’s stories at once, plus that of the hand, and of the wrist, and of the person behind the hand…all simultaneously.
+Not still, or grasping, not working as one unit…but instead describing the fingers moving individually as they actually do.
+The kfive independent controlled appendages–personalities, almost–on each hand, plus the hand itself, and the wrist, and describing them in writing is virtually impossible, as you have to tell all five finger’s stories at once, plus that of the hand, and of the wrist, and of the person behind the hand…all simultaneously.
 And here you have two hands–your’s and mine–in movement and touch, with a powerful emotional component of best friends parting being the movements of each and together…and then the reaction of Jan watching it and the imagination she was letting run riot…I mean, it’s so vastly complex that describing it is virtually impossible.
 Atop all that, it was beautiful, in the way two hands together–shaking, say–never are.
 It was an amazing scene, and I utterly failed to even get a glimpse of it down in prose.